tramitit/guides/en/spain/work_permit_renewal.md

 categories:
 - Spain
 date: '2024-06-07'
-description: Extend your work authorization in Spain before expiry with this detailed guide.
-Learn the procedure, required documents, and providers who can assist you.
+description: Learn the essentials of work permit renewal in Spain.
+From required documents to application processes, get a step-by-step guide to secure your legal stay.
 draft: false
-meta_title: 'Spain Work Permit Renewal: Process, Documents & Providers'
+meta_title: 'How to Renew Your Work Permit in Spain: A Comprehensive Guide'
-title: 'Spain Work Permit Renewal: Process, Documents & Providers'
+title: 'How to Renew Your Work Permit in Spain: A Comprehensive Guide'
 translationKey: spain-work_permit_renewal
 ---

 ## Description
 ### What is it?